 Cyclists must follow the same rules of the road as cars and trucks.
 However, motor vehicles often don’t treat those on bikes with care and consideration.
 In fact, many drivers don’t know bicycle traffic laws and therefore, they unknowingly endanger cyclists each time they get behind the wheel.
 Unfortunately, a significant number of Philadelphia bicycle accidents are caused by the carelessness and negligence of others, leaving injured cyclists with mountains of medical bills, serious injuries, and other considerable losses.
 Hiring a winning and trusted Philadelphia bicycle accident lawyer, to stand by your side during this time can help you get though this difficult and traumatic time.

 At the Law Offices of Jeffrey H. Penneys, Esquire, I have devoted my legal career to helping injury victims find justice and compensation in the case of a serious accident.
 This includes cyclists who have been struck by a vehicle or otherwise injured while riding their bikes.
 It is critical to discuss your case with a knowledgeable bicycle accident attorney

 You should know that cyclists have rights, too.
 Just because many drivers don’t understand the rules of the road when it comes to bicycles doesn’t mean that you should pay for their ignorance and carelessness.
-With an experienced Philadelphia bicycle accident attorney at your side, you can ensure that your claim is resolved quickly and correctly.
+With an experienced Philadelphia bicycle accident lawyer at your side, you can ensure that your claim is resolved quickly and correctly.